EU countries delaying, halting vaccinations over delivery shortages | DW | 28.01.2021

 Vaccination delivery delays have caused several countries in Europe to delay or even halt their vaccination programs.
 DW breaks down which areas have been hit the hardest.

-Just over a month after the first coronavirus vaccine was doled out in Madrid, the Spanish capital is having to halt first doses due to shortages
+Just over a month after the first vaccine was doled out in Madrid, the Spanish capital is halting initial doses due to shortages

 The shortages are already having an impact on the ground, with countries forced to either halt giving out first doses or to delay appointments.